 Outdoor learning has been proven to increase academic performance, self-esteem, relationship with peers, conflict resolution, problem solving, motivation to learn, teamwork, child development, a love of nature, behaviour and physical, mental and emotional health.

 Opportunities for children to access natural environments are diminishing, due to safety concerns, increased traffic, lack of open green spaces, technology and parental worries.
-This is resulting in nature-deficit disorder, which can diminish the use of senses, cause difficulties in paying attention and results in higher rates of physical and mental illnesses.
-Therefore, Westminster Primary Academy aim to combat this by delivering curriculum-based lesson outdoors and providing children with opportunities to learn in natural environments as much as possible.
+This is resulting in nature-deficit disorder, which can diminish the use of the senses, cause difficulties in paying attention and results in higher rates of physical and mental illnesses.
+Therefore, Westminster Primary Academy aims to combat this by delivering curriculum-based lessons outdoors and providing children with opportunities to learn in a range of natural environments as much as possible through school trips.